anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 - Object storage
 - Shared file systems storage

-The OpenStack Storage Table :cite:p:`openstackstor` explains the differences between the storage types and typical use cases.
+The OpenStack Storage Table :cite:p:`openstackstor_ra1` explains the differences between the storage types and typical use cases.

 Block storage is dedicated to persistent data.
 Data is stored in the form of volumes.
 Block storage is managed by OpenStack Cinder service and storage Backends.
-OpenStack compatible storage backend drivers table :cite:p:`openstackcind` lists the storage backends compatible with Cinder and their capabilities.
+OpenStack compatible storage backend drivers table :cite:p:`openstackcind_ra1` lists the storage backends compatible with Cinder and their capabilities.

 The Object storage is a persistent data storage, not attached to an instance.